fata1error404/oac-bdae-parser/README.md

 ### Project overview

-This project implements a 3D model viewer for .bdae file format, based on the .bdae parser from Gameloft’s game engine, and compiled into a standalone application.
-The parser loads the file sections into memory and processes file data, applying offset correction and extracting the strings that store the core information for rendering the 3D model.
-Originally borrowed from the source code of another Gameloft title, it has been modified to support the 64-bit .bdae file version 0.0.0.779 used in Order and Chaos Online v4.2.5.
+This project implements a 3D model viewer for the .bdae file format, based on OpenGL 3.3 + the .bdae parser from Gameloft’s game engine, and is compiled into a standalone application.
+The parser does the initialization: loads the file sections into memory and processes file data, applying offset correction and extracting the strings.
+Originally borrowed from the source code of another Gameloft title, it has been modified to support the 64-bit .bdae file version 0.0.0.779 used in Order and Chaos Online v.4.2.5a.
+The viewer displays the model: using the output of the parser, it builds the mesh vertex and index data, loads associated texture(s), and renders the 3D mesh with the OpenGL backend.

 After reading the below documentation, you may clearly understand what is the .bdae file format, which is a result of my combined reverse-engineering and game-engine source code research.

 ### Result